-The Turkish government implemented a temporary taxation rate increase from 20% to 22% for the periods of 2018-2020.
-From 2021 onwards, the effective tax rate is expected to return to 20%.
+The Turkish government implemented a temporary taxation rate increase from 20% to 22% for the periods of 2018-2020 25% for 2021 and 23% for 2022.
+From 2023 onwards, the effective tax rate is expected to return to 20%.

-The CDMP20 economic analysis applies a corporate tax rate of 22% for Q4'20 and then the reduced 20% for 2021 onwards.
+The CDMP21TR economic analysis applies a corporate tax rate of 20%.

 For tax purposes, a 20% accelerated depreciation rate is applicable for both the oxide and sulfide capital.
-The depreciation period is 10 years for general mining equipment, if not specifically defined by the tax office.
+The depreciation period is 10-years for general mining equipment, if not specifically defined by the tax office.

 Investment incentive certificates are available for investments that promote economic development.
 Investment incentive certificates can be classified as strategic in specific circumstances and such certificates provide additional incentives.
 Anagold received a strategic incentive certificate for the sulfide process plant.
 An investment incentive certificate generates credits that offset corporate income taxes generated by the investment.
 The amount of investment credits generated from the investment incentive certificate is based on eligible capital expenditures.
 The investment credits generated by the strategic investment incentive certificate reduce the corporate tax rate to a minimum of 2% in a given tax period until the last quarter of 2023, thereafter it is assumed subsequent non-strategic investment incentive certificates will be available and the minimum rate will be 4%.
+Incentive tax credits can be carried forward to future tax periods indefinitely until exhaustion.
 Incentive tax credits and other tax pools are determined in the local currency, Turkish Lira, and subject to devaluation and revaluation as fluctuations against the US dollar occur.
 The cash flow model is prepared on a constant Turkish Lira basis.

 Value-added tax (VAT) in Turkey is levied at 18% and the project is eligible for the Turkish exemptions for mining projects and mining equipment purchases.
-In the CDMP20 assumes the cash flows are not subject to VAT.
+In the CDMP21TR assumes the cash flows are not subject to VAT.